cosmos/ibc/spec/app/ics-200-batch/README.md

 `App` packets are all received.

-On final packet, each of `App` packet is executed in one atomic transaction in order defined in `batch tracking` of packets.
+On final packet, each of `App` packet is executed in order defined in `batch tracking` of packets.

 `Batch` and `App` packets are `ACK` success.